 It is the policy to regularly review the risks to which the Charity is exposed and the adequacy of financial controls and to establish systems to mitigate those risks.
-In 2019 the Charity underwent a full risk assessment as required by The Charities Acts.
+The Charity recently underwent a full risk assessment as required by The Charities Act.
 In all areas the Charity was considered at low or very low risk, confirming that systems and procedures to manage those risks are in place.